Tikay-code/ChatApp/README.md

 # ChatApp

-+This is a simple desktop's chat application
++ This is a simple desktop's chat application

-#Characteristics
+# Characteristics
-*option to pick a random name
+* option to pick a random name
-*translated text to emoji ( like: :happy to 😄 )
+* translated text to emoji ( like: :happy to 😄 )
-*shows who is online
+* shows who is online

-+Enoji :)
++ Enoji :)